 The relative trash time should take note of the upload finish process datetime.
 When uploading using the "rsync mode", it should update the trash_at value when checkpointing.

-#8 Updated by Lucas Di Pentima about 2 months ago
+#8 Updated by Lucas Di Pentima over 2 years ago

 Updates at 56e6ffd4a - branch